netdata/netdata/src/collectors/apps.plugin/README.md

  # command options =
 ```

 Uncomment the line `update every` and set it to a higher number.
-If you just set it to `2`,
+If you just
-its CPU resources will be cut in half, and data collection will be once every 2 seconds.
+set it to `2`, its CPU resources will be cut in half, and data collection will
+be once every 2 seconds.

 ## Configuration

 The configuration file is `/etc/netdata/apps_groups.conf`.
-You can edit this file using our [`edit-config`](/docs/netdata-agent/configuration/README.md#edit-a-configuration-file-using-edit-config) script.
+You can edit this
+file using our [`edit-config`](/docs/netdata-agent/configuration/README.md#edit-a-configuration-file-using-edit-config) script.

 ### Configuring process managers

-`apps.plugin` needs to know the common process managers, meaning the names of the processes
+`apps.plugin` needs to know the common process managers, the names of the processes
 which spawn other processes.
-Process managers are used so that `apps.plugin` will automatically
+Process managers help `apps.plugin` automatically
-consider all their sub-processes important to monitor.
+consider all their sub-processes, important to monitor.

-Process managers are configured in `apps_groups.conf` with the prefix `managers:`, like this:
+Process managers are configured in `apps_groups.conf` with the prefix
+`managers:`, like this:

 ```txt
 managers: process1 process2 process3